haanwinckel/TaskBasedProduction_matlab/README.md

 # Arguments
 - `labor_input`: An array of labor inputs of different types with H elements.
-- `θ`: Blueprint scale parameter.
+- `theta`: Blueprint scale parameter.
-- `κ`: Blueprint shape parameter.
+- `kappa`: Blueprint shape parameter.
 - `z`: Productivity parameter.
-- `αVec`: An array of comparative advantage values with H elements.
+- `alphaVec`: An array of comparative advantage values with H elements.
 - `MPL`: (optional) An array representing the marginal productivity of labor.
 If not provided, it will be computed within the function.
 - `xT`: (optional) An array representing precomputed task thresholds.
 If not provided, it will be computed within the function.
 - `initial_guess`: (optional) A vector containing the precomputed initial guess for the optimization to compute xT if not provided.
 If not provided, it will be computed within the function.